 Anise is an ancient spice used throughout the world as a medicine, flavoring, aphrodisiac and even in magic.
 Drinking anise infused tea was said to increase psychic ability and keeping seeds in your pocket would ward off the evil eye.
 But mostly, anise attracts.
 Hunters use it to lure deer, 16th century mice ate it, and fisherman sometimes rub anise oil on bait to attract fish.

-Anise can be used in seed form or made into oils or extract.
+Anise is used in seed form or made into oils or extract.
 The difference in the two is the way they are made.
 To make oil, anise plants are boiled in water and the vapors are gathered and condensed.
 To make extract, oils of the plant are dissolved in alcohol and mixed in water, glycerol and other ingredients.
 So anise oil is actually stronger and if you have oil rather than extract, you’ll only need to use about a quarter of the amount extract called for in the recipe.

 Iced Anise Cookies